velartrill/velartrill.github.io/orig/reunited.md

 "You think I won't be able to?"

 "Honey, I *know* you won't."
 Livkir tugs his robe taut across his chest, finishing the wrap with a few practiced motions.
 "This is going to be one brutal lesson in humility for you."

+The quartermaster eyes Livkir as he reaches for a slate.
+"The 1387 vintage?" he asks.
+"Someone lose a bet or something?"